gabrielsoltz/metahub/README.md

 # Description

-**MetaHub** is a powerful security findings **context** and **ownership** enrichment tool designed for use with [AWS Security Hub](https://aws.amazon.com/security-hub) or any [ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) security scanner.
+**MetaHub** is a powerful security findings **context**, **ownership** and **impact** enrichment tool designed for use with [AWS Security Hub](https://aws.amazon.com/security-hub) or any [ASFF](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) security scanner.
 It helps automate the process of contextualizing your findings with information from your environment, such as tags, trails, associations, related findings, and more.
 MetaHub can also be used to filter, deduplicate, group, report, suppress, or update your findings in automated workflows.

 When analyzing a security finding, the severity alone is not sufficient to determine the issue's impact.
 To understand the importance of the finding, you need to gather additional information about the affected resource from your context, which is not available in the finding itself.
 Manually collecting this information from other sources can be time-consuming and error-prone, especially when dealing with multiple findings. **MetaHub** automates this process for you, allowing you to focus on the real issues, reduce noise and false positives, and improve the time it takes to detect and respond to genuine security issues in your environment.